Yi-Shi94/SSLresearch/README.md

 # SSLresearch
-sound source localization algorithm research and experiment in STMicorelectroncis
+sound source localization algorithm research experiments.

 There are two methods I have implemented in matlab right now.
 1. GCC